drobertadams/GraphGen/README.txt

 a given number of vertices.
 This assumes that the productions generally increase the number of vertices.

+The Generator interprets a production to mean "change the lhs to look like the rhs".
+This means a production of the form "A->B ==> A->C" says to remove B from the graph (and the corresponding edge from A), and add a new vertex C (with a new corresponding edge from A).

 ### Graph Implementation

 Graph/ contains an implementation